FizaAslam1/EDA-and-DataPreprocessing/README.md

 🙏 Acknowledgments

-Thanks to the open community for the Titanic dataset and resources.
+Thanks to the open community for the Titanic dataset and covid.
 This notebook is created for learning, exploration, and model experimentation.